 We love our dogs for so many reasons, and there’s no denying how much they make us laugh.
-Just look at all the adorable pup videos on social media!
+Just look at all the hilarious dog videos on social media!
 From cute training fails to rescue dogs experiencing new things, there’s no shortage of adorable viral canines.

-One video trend has pet parents and vets doing a double-take: dog splooting.
+One video trend has pet parents and vets alike doing a double-take: dog splooting.
 This odd lying position may look quite cute, but it’s not always as innocent as it may seem.
 In many cases, splooting itself isn’t a cause for concern, but you may want to contact your veterinarian if you notice your dog in this position while experiencing some other issues.

 So what are we talking about exactly?
 Here’s everything you need to know about dog splooting and when it may indicate a problem.